Frequently Asked Questions: Admissions COVID-19 Response

 What will Whitworth do for incoming first-year/transfer students if they're unable to start on campus in the fall?

-We are planning to begin fall semester as scheduled, with move-in for new students taking place on Sept.
-5 and classes starting on Sept.
-9. If necessary, we will temporarily adjust operations to ensure the health and well-being of our community, but we will return to normal operations as soon as it is safe to do so.
+We are planning to begin fall semester as scheduled, with move-in for new students to be determined (typically, move-in is the weekend before Labor Day).
+If necessary, we will temporarily adjust operations to ensure the health and well-being of our community, but we will return to normal operations as soon as it is safe to do so.
 Whether online or in person, Whitworth will offer a highly relational, student-centered, mind-and-heart education.
 We will provide regular updates to prospective students and families.

-Are you still accepting AP credit for tests taken this spring?
+Are you still accepting credit for AP tests?